Reactive-Extensions/RxJS/doc/mapping/asyncjs.md

 ## `async.series` ##

-The `async.series` run an array of functions in series, each one running once the previous function has completed.
+The `async.series` runs an array of functions in series, each one running once the previous function has completed.
 If any functions in the series pass an error to its callback, no more functions are run and the callback for the series is immediately called with the value of the error.
 Once the tasks have completed, the results are passed to the final callback as an array.

 It is also possible to use an object instead of an array.
 Each property will be run as a function and the results will be passed to the final callback as an object instead of an array.
 This can be a more readable way of handling results from async.series.